How do I know? Because I was in the car business for more than a decade. The emotions involved in a new car purchase are quite intense.

 Franchise concepts like the one mentioned above, will fade into the background within a couple of years.

-That’s not good for the franchisees that have just invested $150,000+ of their life savings into this stellar concept, nor is it a good thing for our industry.
+That’s not good for the franchisees who have just invested $150,000+ of their life savings into this stellar concept, nor is it a good thing for our industry.

 (I refuse to link to-or mention, the name of the franchise concept discussed above.
 They don’t deserve a link from me.
 Heck, this whole story could be my first attempt at fiction)